AaronSaikovski/armv/README.md

 </div>

+**Please note that this utility is still in beta and still undergoing extensive testing - please report all bugs and issues [here](https://github.com/AaronSaikovski/armv/issues)**

 ### Description

 This utility performs a validation on whether the specified Azure resources can be moved to the specified target.